BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 When primary caregivers apply for a grant for a child, they must declare under oath that they are the primary caregiver, and provide some documentary proof of this.
 They cannot receive this grant for more than six children, unless the children are legally adopted.

-Children who are heading households, and who are between the ages of 16 and 18, can apply for the Child Support Grant with the help of a supervising adult, like a social worker.
+Children who are heading households, and who are between the ages of sixteen and eighteen, can apply for the Child Support Grant with the help of a supervising adult, like a social worker.

 Parents or primary caregivers who earn below a certain amount can also access this grant.